DavidDJChen/GNLHD/README.md

 [4,] 0.9000000 0.1000000
 [5,] 0.1000000 0.8333333

-# Do swap-in operation on a.
+# Do layer-in swap operation on a in the 2nd layer and  the 1st column.
 > a<-u1$GNLH_Full()
 > a
       [,1] [,2]